Counseling Psychology with an emphasis in Couple & Family Psychology

 Information about licensure as a health professional in the state of Michigan can be obtained by contacting the Board of Psychology or by writing the Board of Psychology, P.O.
-Box 30670, Lansing, Michigan 48909 (or calling 1‑517‑335‑0918) or from the appropriate Board in your state.
-A good resource for information about psychology licensing for all states and Canadian providences is http://www.kspope.com/licensing/index.php.
+Box 30670, Lansing, Michigan 48909 or calling 1‑517‑335‑0918 or from the appropriate Board in your state.
+The Psychology Laws & Licensing Boards in Canada & the United States is a good resources for information about psychology licensing for all states and Canadian providences.

 Strengths of the program:

 - Excellent instruction by faculty with practical experience